dekuNukem/PicoRC/osborne1.md

 Some disassembly is needed, make sure to **take plenty of photos** along the way!

-Snap one before removing a screw or unplugging a connector!
+Take a photo before removing a screw or unplugging a connector!
 It never hurts to have reference.

 -------

 I'm using a new-to-me and untested Osborne 1 in this guide, excuse the dust!

-* Put it on a soft towel, unlatch and unplug the keyboard.
+* Place on a soft towel, unlatch and unplug the keyboard.

-* Remove Brightness and contrast knob.
+* Remove brightness and contrast knob
+	* If has grub screw, loosen first.

-* Undo the tiny screw at the bottom, if doesn't exist, just pull it off.
+	* Otherwise just pull it off

 ![Alt text](photos/osborne1/knob.jpeg)